blukatdevelopment/UnchainedWorldsOld/direpath/gm_tools/magic_items_1.md

 ### Bottomless Quiver (Rare)
 When you fire an arrow removed from this quiver, it disappears shortly after impact and a new one reapears inside the quiver.

-### Blu’s tiny tavern (Rare)
-A peculiar playing card with a picture of a tavern drawn on the front.
-Lay it on the ground, say the command word (meow), and stand back.
-From the card, a small tavern will appear.
-Inside are 1d4+2 warm beds and food and drink for the same number of people.
-No magical barrier or properties, just a tavern.
-Once used, cannot be used again.
-Tavern stays standing where placed.

 ### Exploding Shuriken (Common)
 This throwing star shares proficiency with darts.
 If you throw this shuriken